 Next there is the last level of the game which is set in a volcano and has Chris Redfield punching a boulder.
 Not only did this almost ruin a good game but it was the turning point for when the series would “jump the shark” (or “punch the boulder”).

 Thankfully Resident Evil HD and Zero HD saved the series while 7 is going to be an actual horror game.
 Resident Evil 5 HD is still fun to play but the series is a horror survival and it needs to return to its roots.

 Resident Evil 5 will always be a guilty pleasure for fans while the HD port is an opportunity for those who missed out.
 It may not have the tone of the classics but it still has it’s many moments.

-Disclaimer: I played the HD version at a friends house for 5 hours then compared it to the Gold Edition for the PS3.
+Disclaimer: I bought this game on the PlayStation Store and compared it to the Gold Edition for the PS3.

 If you like our work and want to support independent journalism then would you kindly donate to our Ko-Fi Page.